Steeped in history, Holkham Hall on the north Norfolk coast has the perfect setting; surrounded by rolling parkland, rich in wildlife.

 Learn about Holkham’s unique agricultural heritage in the ‘Field to Fork Experience’ with its interwoven stories of crop production, gamekeeping and conservation and how this all contributes to produce the food on your fork.

 Explore the children’s woodland adventure play area, hire bikes or a boat, and enjoy the colourful plantings and scents in the historic walled garden.
+New for 2019 you’ll find Holkham’s Ropes Course!
+Get your feet off the ground and embark on a treetop adventure over wobbly crossings, swinging bridges, see saws and best of all zip wires to get you safely back on terra firma.

 Your visit must also include the café and gift shop, both showcasing the work and produce of local artisan suppliers.

-25 March to 31 October: Sundays, Mondays and Thursday, noon to 4pm.
+Sundays, Mondays and Thursdays, 12pm to 4pm.

 Holkham is located on the north Norfolk coast and lies 2 miles west of Wells-next-the-Sea on the A149.